Sign in As:

 • Abstract graphics

-This approach allows for maintaining the readability and integrity of the design regardless of the device from which the user views the group.
+This approach allows you to preserve the readability and integrity of the design regardless of which device the user uses to view the group.

 While you're reading about trends and marketing, someone is already creating clickable ads in BannerBoo.
 Create animated HTML5 banners online without code or designers.